Sammy Flex

 Samuel Atuobi Baah known professionally as Sammy Flex is a Ghanaian journalist, broadcaster and PR.
 He is the CEO and Chief editor of award-winning Ghanaian Entertainment newspaper Flex Newspaper.
-He is the communication manager for Zylofon Media and the artiste manager for highlife singer Kumi Guitar and currently the Manager for Zylofon Media (Radio and TV).
+He was the communication manager for Zylofon Media and also the manager for highlife singer Kumi Guitar and Zylofon Media (Radio and TV) as well.
+Sammy Flex currently is the Ceo of Flex Entertainment Ltd, managers of Sammy Flex TV on YouTube and www.sammyflextv.com and he doubles as the manager of Ghanaian Dancehall musician Shatta Wale.

 Early life and career

 Sammy was on 26 March 1980 born in Accra to Mr Emmanuel Kofi Atuobi and Madam Comfort Baah.
 He is the last of four siblings.

 He completed Oda Secondary School and continued to pursue a Diploma in Journalism and PR from ICM, UK.
 He pursued a short course in PR at the Ghana Institute of Journalism before completing Journalism and Media Studies at Manifold Institute.

 Career

 Sammy started as a writer of his self-owned newspaper Flex Newspaper in May 2007, the newspaper captured all the important stories, event, interviews and the Ghanaian showbiz industry.
 He later become the managing Director and CEO of Flex Newspaper.
 Along the line, Sammy worked as a Radio and TV pundit with Happy FM, Channel R, Great FM, ETV Ghana and GTV talking about showbiz in Ghana.

 In 2013, Sammy Flex joined PLUZZ FM as the host of their AM PLUZZ, a morning show that talks about showbiz in Ghana.
 During his times with PLUZZ FM, he hosted the Entertainment Capital show on Capital TV.
 He also hosted Weekend Edition on TV7 in 2016 and Atinka TV's Entertainment City in 2017.
 Sammy was known to have joined Okay Fm as a host of its Drive Time but was later seen with Atinka FM.